stephengaito/documentArchive/sprints/sprint-003-duck-typing-the-datastore.md

 How do we manage this overlapping hierarchical structure?

+We could have a database table which is indexed by any json key in any json object, whose value is an array of any registered json structures (e.g. "bibtex book") known to contain that key.

+We could then return a page with tabs for all registered json structures whose default selected tab is most common registered json structure for that collection of keys.

+At some point in the future we could use Bayesian keyword analysis (see spam tools) to learn what individual and or the "default" user prefers to see the given collection of keys as.

+For each registered json structure we could/should have a call back which provides any required JavaScript/CSS.

 ### Search

 Search will be indistinguishable from normal urls.
 If a URL is